-We could say that, historically, choro emerged in the city of Rio de Janeiro at the start of the 19th century, with the arrival of the Portuguese royal family, who fled from Napoleon’s invasion and brought along between 10,000 and 15,000 Europeans .
-As a direct consequence, the city of Rio de Janeiro experienced unprecedented urban and cultural transformations.
-Musicians, new musical instruments, and new European rhythms also arrived in Rio de Janeiro and were immediately embraced by local society.
-Before long, the city of Rio de Janeiro came to be known, according to poet Araújo Porto Alegre, as the “city of pianos.”
+We could say that choro has its historical dawn in the city of Rio de Janeiro in the early 19th century, with the arrival of the Portuguese Royal Family in Brazil, fleeing from Napoleon’s invasion and bringing along between ten to fifteen thousand Europeans .
+As a direct consequence, the city of Rio de Janeiro undergoes unprecedented urban and cultural transformations.
+Musicians, new musical instruments and new European rhythms reach the city and are immediately accepted by local society.
+Before long, the city of Rio de Janeiro becomes known, as attested by the poet Araújo Porto Alegre, as “the city of pianos.”

-The first use of the term “choro” appears in the 1870’s, when flutist Joaquin Antônio da Silva Callado, considered a pioneer in this process of fusing European/African musical styles and rhythms, formed a group called “Choro Carioca.”
-The Maestro and Professor Baptista Siqueira , one of Joaquim Callado’s biographers, explains that with Choro Carioca, or simply Choro de Callado (Callado’s Choro), “and so the most unique small musical group of our country was founded.
-It comprised, from its origin, a solo instrument, two guitars and a cavaquinho, wherein only one of the components knew how to read music: the rest were to improvise the harmonic accompaniment.”
+The first reference to the term “choro” is made in the 1870’s, when flutist Joaquim Antônio da Silva Callado, regarded as a pioneer in this merging process of European/African styles and rhythms, formed an ensemble called “Choro Carioca” (Choro from Rio de Janeiro).
+Maestro and Professor Baptista Siqueira , one of the biographers of Joaquim Callado, explains that when Callado formed the Choro Carioca, or simply “Choro de Callado,” (Mr. Callado’s Choro) “he organized the most out-of-the-ordinary small musical group in Brazil.
+Since its beginning the group had one solo instrument, two guitars, and one cavaquinho, and only one of the components could read music: all the others should improvise following the harmony.”

 Where does the word “choro” come from?

-Ary Vasconcelos tells us of a few possibilities:
+Ary Vasconcelos presents us with some possibilities:

-- The term could have been derived from “xolo,” a sort of ball held by farm slaves.
-Due to confusion with its Portuguese paronym, the expression became known as “xoro” and, finally, in the city, it must have begun to be spelled with a “ch.”
-This explanation is attributed to Jacques Raimundo.
+- The term may have derived from “xolo,” a sort of ball that would gather slaves of the farms, an expression which, based on the confusion caused by its paronym in the Portuguese language, started to be known as “xoro” and finally, in the city, must have started to be spelled with “ch.”
+This version is attributed to Jacques Raimundo.

 Gomes, Laurentino: “1808” - 2. edição - São Paulo - Editora Planeta do Brasil - 2007;